DocNan/SymFields/README.md

 $$\nabla\cdot\vec{A} = \frac{1}{r}\frac{\partial}{\partial r}(r A_r) + \frac{\partial A_{\phi}}{\partial \phi} + \frac{\partial A_z}{\partial z}$$

 Which is also an example of wrong experssion of divergence.

+# updates to Symfields
+In version 2, addition features are added to SymFields, the includes:
+## Additional functions
+Plus()         # plus two vectors
+Minus()        # minus two vectors
+Multi_Scalar() # multiply vector with scalar

+## wave vector format of outputs
+Using optional input (wavevector = 1), the nabla operator will be converted to wave vector format as $i\vec{k}$.

+## un-normalized units outputs
+Using optinal input (normal=0), the normalization of the units and physical values will be skipped in the calculation.
+This is useful to make some theoretical comparison.
+But to get real meaningful physical outputs, the default normalized output (normal=1) should be used.

+And the ArXiv preprint manuscript is formally published on the Future Technology Conference (FTC) in Springer FTC collcection [https://link.springer.com/chapter/10.1007/978-3-030-89906-6_45].
+And it can be formally cited as: [Chu, N. (2022).
+SymFields: An Open Source Symbolic Fields Analysis Tool for General Curvilinear Coordinates in Python.
+In: Arai, K. (eds) Proceedings of the Future Technologies Conference (FTC) 2021, Volume 1.
+FTC 2021.
+Lecture Notes in Networks and Systems, vol 358.
+Springer, Cham. https://doi.org/10.1007/978-3-030-89906-6_45]